 The POLST Paradigm Program was developed to improve the quality of patient care by creating a system that identifies patients’ wishes regarding medical treatment and communicates and respects them by creating portable medical orders.
 While the POLST Paradigm Program supports the completion of advance directives, clinical experience and research demonstrate that these advance directives are not sufficient alone to assure that those who suffer from serious, advanced, progressive chronic illnesses will have their preferences for treatment honored unless a POLST form is also completed.

 A key component of the system is thoughtful, facilitated advance care planning conversations between health care professionals and patients and those close to them to determine what treatments patients do and do not want based on their personal beliefs and current state of health.
-Those who are worried about their health seeks help from somewhere like this Money Expert life insurance to make sure that their families get help should they pass away from their health issues.
+Those who are worried about their health may consider seeking help from somewhere like this Money Expert life insurance to make sure that their families get help should they pass away from their health issues.
+Families may want to discuss various options including wills, powers of attorney, estate plans, as well as a Michigan trust to pass assets to loved ones and avoid financial disaster.
 In these conversations patients are informed of their treatment options and, if they wish, their health care professional completes a POLST form based on the patient’s expressed treatment references.

 POLST is not for everyone; the POLST Paradigm is intended for patients with serious advanced illnesses.
 For these patients, their current health status indicates the need for standing medical orders for emergent or future medical care.
 For healthy patients, an advance directive is an appropriate tool for making future end-of-life care wishes known to loved ones.
 Below are some succinct statements clarifying the POLST Paradigm Program: